Friday, October 21, 2016

 But since I had to do my share of chores, I tried my best in the kitchen.
 I really did.
 I decided to experiment.
 I surprised my friends with Pork and Beans with ground beef, Monggo with sardines, and rubbery beef steak.
 Bless their hearts, my roommates managed not to vomit after every dish.
 There was also the incident of the oven.
 I had decided to bake the chicken.
 When I opened the oven door, a flash fire singed my eyebrows and lashes.
 To this day, I have not baked anything.

 In the end, to save my sanity as well as to release my friends from punishment, I told them that I would rather wash the dishes than come near the stove again.
 The sighs of relief after this pronouncement should have insulted me.
 Actually, abstaining from cooking saved the friendship.
 My adventures in cooking became fodder for jokes whenever I meet with my friends again.
 I was very much self-aware that my talents did not extend to cooking.

-A few years later, I cooked out of obligation.
+A few years later, I cooked out of obligation because I had a child to feed.
 I don’t think I starved my family.
 My then-husband was even more clueless than me.
 In a week’s time, I alternated between fried chicken, pork chops, or anything with the pre-mixed ingredients in a pack.
 The week-ends were spent trying out the neighborhood restaurants.
-My son grew up healthy.
+Even with my inadequate cooking skills, my son grew up healthy.
 I don’t think that his fascination with the Food Channel is a symptom of food deprivation.
 Maybe, those frequent food trips during the week-ends made him a gourmet.